Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Experiments

 \subsubsection{\texorpdfstring{$\alpha$}{a}-AMD}

-$\alpha$-AMD is implemented based on the \emph{Py-Alpha-AMD Registration Framework}\footnote{\url{https://github.com/MIDA-group/py_alpha_amd_release}}.
-The following modifications are made compared to the settings in the example script: \begin{inlinelist} \item Three resolution levels are used in a pyramid (coarse-to-fine) registration strategy, with sub-sampling factors set to $(4, 2, 1)$ and Gaussian blur $\sigma$ set to $(12.0, 5.0, 1.0)$.
-The numbers of iterations per level are set to $(900, 300, 60)$ for Zurich and Cytological data and to $(3000, 1000, 200)$ for the larger Histological data; \item Three rotation, $0$ and $\pm0.4$\,radians, are used as starting points.
-After performed iterations, the transformation with the lowest distance is selected as the final registration output; \item Stochastic gradient descent (SGD) with momentum $\alpha = 0.9$ and a sampling fraction $0.01$ is used.
-Step sizes for the first two resolution levels are set to $2$, while decreasing linearly from $2$ to $0.2$ for the last resolution level. \end{inlinelist}
+$\alpha$-AMD is implemented based on the \emph{Py-Alpha-AMD Registration Framework} (\url{https://github.com/MIDA-group/py_alpha_amd_release}).
+The following modifications are made compared to the settings in the example script: \begin{inlinelist} \item Three resolution levels are used in a pyramid (coarse-to-fine) registration strategy for the 2D datasets, and four resolution levels for the 3D Radiological dataset, with sub-sampling factors set to $(4, 2, 1)$, (for 2D data) and $(8, 4, 2, 1)$ (for 3D data); Gaussian blur $\sigma$ is set to $(12.0, 5.0, 1.0)$ for the 2D datasets and $(5.0, 1.0, 1.0, 0.0)$ for the 3D Radiological data.
+The numbers of iterations per level are set to $(900, 300, 60)$ for Zurich and Cytological data, to $(3000, 1000, 200)$ for the larger Histological data, and $(3000, 3000, 1000, 20)$ for the 3D Radiological data; \item Stochastic gradient descent (SGD) with momentum $\alpha = 0.9$ and a sampling fraction $0.01$ is used.
+Step sizes for the first two resolution levels are set to $2$ for the 2D datasets, while decreasing linearly from $2$ to $0.2$ for the last resolution level, and set to $1$ for the first three resolution levels for the 3D dataset, while decreasing linearly from $1$ to $0.1$ for the last resolution level. \end{inlinelist}